Ratfink/kaylee/README.md

 To run blather with no UI and using a USB microphone recognized and device 2:
 `./Blather.py -m 2`

+To have blather pass the matched sentence to the executing command:
+ `./Blather -p`

+ **explanation:** if the commands.conf contains:
+ **good morning world : example_command.sh**
+ then 3 arguments, 'good', 'morning', and 'world' would get passed to example_command.sh as
+ `example_command.sh good morning world`

 ###Finding the Device Number of a USB microphone
 There are a few ways to find the device number of a USB microphone.